47degrees/fp-with-arrow-videos/EitherT.md

 ```

 ^ If any of the EitherT instances is a Left value, the comprehension would shortcircuit yielding the first Left it finds.
-^ In this case the result would return the Left value for b.
+^ In this case, the result would return the Left value for b.

 ---